t-renjith/t-renjith.github.io/cv.md

 ## Research Experiences

 - Worked as a research associate in the Department of Mathematics, IISc Bangalore from 01.02.2023 to 06.12.2023.
-- Working as NBHM Post Doctorate in the Statistical and Mathematics Unit, ISI Bangalore from 12.12.2023.
+- Working as NBHM Post Doctorate in the Statistical and Mathematics Unit, ISI Bangalore from 12.12.2023 to 02.03.2026

 ## Teaching Experiences